Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Dynamic Prediction Equilibria

-In general such a predictor can depend in any arbitrary way on the entire input data including, in particular, the future evolution of the queue lengths after the prediction time $\bar\theta$.
+In general, such a predictor can depend in any arbitrary way on the entire input data including, in particular, the future evolution of the flow after the prediction time $\bar\theta$.
 However, for our theoretical results we require the predictors to behave in a slightly more restricted way.
-First we want the predictors to depend continuously on query time, prediction time and the observed queue lengths. \begin{defn} We call a predictor $\hat q_{i,e}$ \emph{continuous}, if the mapping with respect to the product topology on the left side and the topology induced by the uniform norm on all $C(\R_{\geq 0}, \R_{\geq0})$ is continuous. \end{defn} The second property, which is also important for implementing the predictors, is that the predictors do not use (and, therefore, do not need) any information on the future evolution of the queues. \begin{defn} A predictor $\hat q_{i,e}$ is called \emph{oblivious}, if the following condition holds
+The first property we require is that the predictors do not use (and, therefore, do not need) any information on the future evolution of the queues.